An Excellent Reputation

 - Adaptations are usually needed for the home and workplace to accommodate equipment.

-The personal injury attorneys at Abramson Smith Waldsmith, LLP, have a proven track record of holding responsible parties accountable for the injuries they cause due to their negligent or reckless actions.
+The personal injury attorneys at Abramson Smith Waldsmith LLP have a proven track record of holding parties accountable for the injuries they cause due to their negligent or reckless actions.

 Our job is to ensure you receive the best, most appropriate, medical care for your injuries.

-- We access a variety of medical experts when needed to document the scope of injury and disability.
+- We call on a variety of medical experts when needed to document the scope of injury and disability.